Week 21 (Jan. 12 - 16)

 Week 21 Homework Problems:

-3. Isothermal expansion of ideal gas: Five moles of an ideal gas expand isothermally at 127 deg.
+2. Isothermal (constant temperature) expansion of ideal gas: Five moles of an ideal gas expand isothermally at 127 deg.
 C to four times its initial volume.
 Find the work done by the gas and the thermal energy transferred to the system in Joules.

 General College Physics